 It also recalls, in this month of Mary, the importance of Joseph to the success of Mary's "yes" and the raising and guiding of Jesus.

-St. Joseph, patron of the Church, pray for us!
+St. Joseph, patron of the Church and workers, pray for us!

 Man, created in God’s image, has been commissioned to master the earth and all it contains, and so rule the world in justice and holiness.
 He is to acknowledge God as the creator of all, and to see himself and the whole universe in relation to God, in order that all things may be subject to man, and God’s name be an object of wonder and praise over all the earth.